 Developing your audience outside of the stage is imperative.
 Invictus Quartet basically sold out the place when they came to play at the Classic cinemas.
 So I’d say it’s a two-way street with individual performers going out of their way to engage with people to come to their performance, and organizations choosing to engage with audiences in a more casual way through their social channels.
 To focus on actually engaging with an audience, talking to them about things, actively cultivating the art… not just churning out a lot of content.

 When I played Olivier Messiaen’s Quartet for the End of Time, we did a small explanation of some of the features of the work.
 Firstly, because it’s confronting and long.
 And because we wanted to contextualise the piece for the people who may only know it as the work that was written in a concentration camp.
 The instrumentation came from the instruments available, a whole lot of the thematic material came from the fact that Messiaen really loved birdsong.
 It’s not inherently that he was in that particular space, but it’s a feature of his composition.
 Talking to the audience about those facets of the work was really important.

 So how do you persevere through self-doubt?
 And what do you think of the qualities that are essential to be a resilient musician and a successful musician?

 I’ll take it back to that book The War of Art.
-In that book, Steven Pressfield explains what he does on a daily basis, the small things he does each morning before he commits to doing work.
-He has certain rituals, like pointing a toy cannon at his keyboard so it can shoot inspiration.
+During one of the chapters, Steven Pressfield explains what he does on a daily basis, the small rituals he performs each morning before he commits to doing work.
+One of them is pointing a toy cannon at his keyboard so it can shoot inspiration.
 And then he says that he sits down and writes, for a certain amount of time until the words stop making sense.
 Which is probably a little overboard…

 His sentiment is, I don’t care what I’ve done, I purely care that I’m done.
 And that’s how I try to work through any difficulty that I’m having, and keep myself focused on ‘the game’.